 Guide of Activities at AshleyThings to do and a map of the Village of Ashley

-Once you disembark after your one hour, fifteen minute train ride, you will get to visit the Village of Ashley!
+Once you disembark after your one hour, fifteen-minute train ride, you will disembark at the Village of Ashley for a two-hour Christmas party!

 While visiting the Village of Ashley’s Country Christmas, be sure to step into the Czech bakery for delicious pastries, the Hobo Kitchen for hot soup or the Whistle Stop café for hot fries as you wander.